The Creed of “The True Gentleman.”

-- Approximately 15,000 undergraduates of Sigma Alpha Epsilon.
+- Approximately 15,000 undergraduates are brothers of Sigma Alpha Epsilon.

 - Sigma Alpha Epsilon has initiated more than 348,500 men since badge sequences were first recorded.

-- Approximately 25,000 collegiate brothers have graduated from our annual John O. Moseley Leadership School.
+- Roughly 25,000 collegiate brothers graduated from John O. Moseley Leadership School.

 - There are approximately 200,000 living alumni in the Fraternity.

 - The average colony size is 32 men, and the average colony GPA is 3.1.

 The Sigma Alpha Epsilon Foundation, in conjunction with the national office, manages their own annual merit-based academic scholarship program.
 Available to all brothers throughout the Realm, an average of $90,000 is awarded every year thanks to the generosity of our alumni and friends throughout the United States.

 G. Robert Hamrdla Award: One $2,000 scholarship.

 Brother Hamrdla (Stanford ’60) recognize brother that study 19th/20th-century history.
 Modern German history/two World Wars preferred.
 GPA of 3.5 (out of a 4.0) or higher required.

 Brother Jones (Auburn ’10) and Laurence (Minnesota ’15) recognize brothers who display outstanding academic achievement.
 GPA of 3.9 (out of 4.0) or higher required.